lithrion/lithrion.github.io/_class-projects/Final-Project.md

 ![HTTP Errors](/images/class-projects/final/HTTPErrors.jpg)

-These three alerts were set up before the offensive portion of the project began to catch some of the suspicious activity that might occur during the offensive sections, such as failed login attempts while trying to brute force credentials.
+These three alerts were set up before the offensive portion of the project began to catch some of the suspicious activity such as failed login attempts while trying to brute force credentials.

 ### Hardening the Servers
 In addition to the vulnerabilities that were used to exploit the machines in the penetration testing section, there were a handful of outdated services running on the target machines with known vulnerabilities.